QDung210/Helmet-and-Safety-Gear-Detection-System/README.md

 The model has shown promising results, achieving high accuracy in detecting the target objects in real-time on video and image streams.

 Example Detection:
-- F1-score, Precision, and Recall graphs are available in the runs/ directory.
+- F1-score, Precision, and Recall graphs are available in the All_graphs/.
-- Sample images showing detection results are also stored in runs/.
+- Sample images showing detection results are stored in predict/.

 ## Future Improvements